-- At ShelterPoint, when you have approved the proposal and instructed us to bind coverage, we will also prepare the Declaration of Insurance for you, prefilled with your information/benefit details and signed by us, which you will need to provide to the State as part of the Private Plan Exemption application.
+- At ShelterPoint, when you have approved the proposal and instructed us to bind coverage, we will also prepare the Confirmation of Insured Policy Form Number form for you, prefilled with your information and signed by us, which you will need to provide to the State as part of the Private Plan Exemption application.

 Step 3 – You